Betty Broderick

-Elisabeth Anne Broderick (née Bisceglia; born November 7, 1947) is an American woman who murdered her ex-husband, Daniel T. Broderick III, on November 5, 1989, as well as his new wife, Linda.
-Betty Broderick committed the murder as an act of revenge after Daniel cheated, left her and divorced her.
-At a second trial that began on December 11, 1991, she was convicted of two counts of second-degree murder and later sentenced to 32-years-to-life in prison.
+Elisabeth Anne "Betty" Broderick (née Bisceglia; November 7, 1947 – May 8, 2026) was an American woman who murdered her ex-husband, Dan Broderick and his succeeding wife, Linda, on November 5, 1989.
+The motive for the murders was revenge after Daniel had, Betty claimed, cheated on her during their marriage, and then divorced her.
+Her first trial ended with a hung jury, and at a second trial that began on December 11, 1991, she was convicted of two counts of second-degree murder and sentenced to 32 years to life in prison.

 The case received extensive media attention.
-Several books were written on the Broderick case, and a TV movie was televised in two parts.
-In 2020, an 8-episode miniseries was produced and aired about Broderick.
+Several books were written on the Broderick case and a television film was broadcast in two parts.
+In 2020, an eight-episode miniseries was produced and shown about Broderick.

 Early life

-Betty Broderick was born Elisabeth Anne Bisceglia (Note: Broderick changed the form of her first name from "Elisabeth" to "Betty" after having taken a French class later on.) on November 7, 1947, and grew up in Bronxville, New York.
+Betty Broderick was born Elisabeth Anne Bisceglia, (Note: Broderick changed the form of her first name from "Elizabeth" to "Elisabeth" after having taken a French class later on.) on November 7, 1947, and grew up in Bronxville, New York.
 She was the third of six children born to Marita (née Curtin; 1919–2007) and Frank Bisceglia (1915–1998), who owned a successful plastering business with relatives.
 Her mother was Irish American and her father was Italian American.

-The Bisceglias were strict parents, and much was expected of all the Bisceglia children.
-As Broderick later recalled, she was being trained to be a housewife since the day she was born, or as she recalled: "Go to Catholic schools, be careful with dating until you find a Catholic man, support him while he works, be blessed in your later years with beautiful grandchildren".
-She also recalled that her schoolfriends were raised in similar situations as hers, giving her little chance to rebel.
+The Bisceglias were strict parents and much was expected of all the Bisceglia children.
+As Broderick later recalled, she was being trained to be a housewife since the day she was born, or as she recalled: "Go to Catholic schools, be careful with dating until you find a Catholic man, support him while he works, be blessed in your later years with beautiful grandchildren."
+She recalled that her school friends were raised under similar circumstances, giving her little chance to rebel.

-Broderick attended Maria Regina High School, in Hartsdale, New York, and graduated from Eastchester High School in Eastchester, New York 1965.
-She graduated from the College of Mount Saint Vincent in the Bronx, where she earned a degree in early childhood education through an accelerated program.
+Broderick attended Maria Regina High School, in Hartsdale, New York, and graduated from Eastchester High School, in Eastchester, New York, in 1965.
+She graduated from the College of Mount Saint Vincent, in the Bronx, where she earned a degree in early childhood education through an accelerated program.
 Her credits also earned her a minor in English.